 Add the sausage to the bottom of the pan—without any oil—and brown on all sides.
 When the sausage’s skin is crisp and browned, remove from the pan, and set aside.

 In that same Dutch oven/stockpot, add the oil.
 When hot, place the unseasoned chicken tenders into the pan.
 Cook on both sides until browned and (mostly, if not completely) cooked through.
-Remove the chicken from the pan once it’s done.
+Remove the chicken once it’s done.

 Using a sharp knife, slice the sausage into thin rounds.
 Shred the chicken tenderloins, too, and set aside.